clauswilke/Omega_MutSel/README.md

 ============

 Repository for "The relationship between dN/dS and scaled selection coefficients", Stephanie J. Spielman and Claus O. Wilke.
-All code written by SJS (contact at stephanie.spielman@gmail.com).
+All code written by SJS (contact at spielman@rowan.edu).

 ## Description of Contents ##
 - - - -